 If you want a well-behaved dog, then training becomes a vital cost of owning a puppy.
 You can train your doggo yourself or pay for a professional to do it.
 Either way, it helps keep your dog safe and makes you look good as a proud puppy parent!
 Knowing that your puppy will stop when you tell them can mean the difference between life or death when crossing a road.
 There are several ways you can go about training your puppy, and they all vary in price.

-Premium training is the equivalent of puppy boarding school.
+Premium training is the highest form of training, which is equivalent to puppy boarding school.
 Essentially, your puppy will live in a boarding facility for 2-4 weeks and receive hours of individual attention each day.
-This is one of the most effective training methods available, but also one of the most expensive!
-You can expect to pay anywhere from $950 to upwards of $2,000.
+This is one of the most effective training methods available, but also one of the most expensive from $950 to upwards of $2,000.

 Total Estimated Cost of Owning a Puppy